utkarsh-ankit/utkarsh-ankit.github.io/_pages/about.md

 - IIT BHU (Varanasi)
 - ASU (CRS Lab and Embodied Games Lab)

-Years of industrial experience in the AI/ML domain.
+And years of industrial experience in the AI/ML domain.

 Formula 1 fan!! 🏎️